Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Do Japanese Chin shed a lot?

-They shed lightly to moderately.
-Regular brushing keeps shedding under control.
+Japanese Chin shed lightly to moderately.
+They do not have a thick undercoat, and regular brushing helps keep shedding under control.

 Can I cut my Japanese Chin’s hair?

 Light trimming around the feet or eyes is okay.
-Full haircuts or shaving are not recommended.
+Full haircuts or shaving are not recommended because they can damage the coat.

 How often should my Japanese Chin see a groomer?

-Most owners visit a groomer every 6 to 8 weeks, depending on coat condition.
+Most Japanese Chin dogs visit a professional groomer every 6 to 8 weeks, depending on coat condition and comfort with home grooming.

 See a veterinarian if you notice: